30 Inspiring Bible Verses About Offense

 Quickly giving in to anger is foolish and leads to harm.
 Instead, we are called to remain calm and controlled, especially when offended.

-READ ALSO 30 Powerful Bible Verses About You Are Gods
+READ ALSO 30 Beautiful Bible Verses About Honoring Mother And Father

 14. Hebrews 12:14